builder-group/community/packages/openapi-router/README.md

 ### Hono

 > Hono's TypeScript integration provides type suggestions for `c.json()` based on generically defined response types, but doesn't enforce these types at compile-time.
 For example, `c.json('')` won't raise a type error even if the expected type is `{someType: string}`.
 This is due to Hono's internal use of `TypedResponse<T>`, which infers but doesn't strictly enforce the passed generic type.
+[Hono Discussion](https://github.com/orgs/honojs/discussions/3331)

 ```ts
 import { Hono } from 'hono';